 Code language: HTML, XML (xml)

 You see!!
 How simple the generated code is!!!
-If you have experience in xml/HTML coding a little, you will find this as easy as drinking water :D. If we compare this to the traditional win form application, following the code samples that generated when doing the same tasks in a win form project:
+If you have a little experience in XML/HTML coding, you will find this as easy as drinking water :D. If we compare this to the traditional win form application, following the code samples that are generated when doing the same tasks in a win form project:

 #region Windows Form Designer generated code